Using FastAPI to Run FastKafka Application

 return {"msg": "hello there"}

-In the above example, a new instance of the FastAPI
+In the above example, a new instance of the FastAPI app is created,

 and when the app is started using uvicorn, it also runs the FastKafka